Django Project Tutorial 2 - On PythonAnywhere

 Django Project Tutorial 2

-Follow the instructions in this tutorial:
+Armed with the above mapping, follow the instructions in this tutorial:

 https://docs.djangoproject.com/en/5.2/intro/tutorial02/